MohammedEsameel/DevOps-test/README.md

 This Project contains simple Pyhton application exposed by flask , you can use get http request the you will gain some fake json data

+- Stage 1 (Pull the Image)
--Stage1: you need to pull the docker container image of that application from docker hub
+you need to pull the docker container image of that application from docker hub
 ```
 docker pull mohammedismel/devops-test:latest
 ```